40+ Colorado Elopement & Micro-Wedding Spots

 By being mindful of these considerations, you can enjoy a seamless and environmentally responsible celebration in the great outdoors.

-Up a winding mountain road from Idaho Springs, Echo Lake is a picturesque gem surrounded by towering pines and distant mountain peaks.
-Whether you envision an intimate elopement ceremony along the lake’s edge, a cozy picnic in the cozy stone pavilion, or exploring nearby hiking trails for post-vow adventure, Echo Lake sets the scene for a laid-back yet breathtaking celebration in the mountains.
+Why couples love it: It’s located just up a windy road from Idaho Springs, not too far from Denver.
+Echo Lake is incredibly picturesque, surrounded by towering pines and distant mountain peaks.
+It’s great for an elopement ceremony along the lake’s edge, a cozy picnic with family in the stone pavilion, or exploring nearby hiking trails for post-vow adventure.

 Accessibility: Easily accessible lake views with optional hiking.
 Open year-round (with temporary winter road closures).